 Starting Point: Castleton Village

-Cave Dale is an awesome, easy walk in the Peak District because it has incredible views and an adventurous feel, but you don’t need to walk far to experience it.
+Cave Dale is an AMAZING easy walk in the Peak District!
+It has incredible views and that adventurous feel, but you don’t need to walk very far to experience it.

 The trailhead starts directly in Castleton, one of the prettiest Peak District villages, and opens into a dramatic limestone valley.

-The easy 2-mile circular walk is suitable for all the family.
-It allows you to explore the entire length of the dale, taking in views of Peveril Castle and the craggy limestone cliffs and ends in the village, where you can stop for refreshments.
+The trail is suitable for all the family.
+It allows you to explore the entire length of the dale, taking in views of Peveril Castle and the craggy limestone cliffs.
+And ends in the village, where you can stop for coffee & cake or a beer.

 9. Bakewell Village Walk

-Walking around the charming streets of Bakewell was one of the highlights of our time in the Peak District.
-It may not be your typical Peak District walk, but I thought it deserved a spot on this list nonetheless.
+Walking around Bakewell was one of the highlights of our time in the Peak District.
+It may not be your typical countryside Peak District walk, but it deserves a spot on this list nonetheless.

-There are many things to see and do in Bakewell, from trying the traditional desserts and shopping in the unique local shops to walking along the scenic River Wye and visiting the Love Lock Bridge.
+There are many things to see and do in Bakewell.
+The traditional desserts are a must and a bit of shopping in the charming local shops.
+Afterwards, walk along the scenic River Wye and visit the Love Lock Bridge.

-You must also visit the All Saints Church when visiting Bakewell.
-An impressive medieval structure overlooking the town, this is one of England’s most beautiful parish churches with a fascinating history.
+You can also visit the All Saints Church in Bakewell.
+The medieval structure overlooks the town and is one of England’s most beautiful parish churches.

 10. Thors Cave